Skip to content

 Planning A Trip To South Of France Logistics:

 What is the best way to get around the South of France?
+Well, if you wonder how to get around the south of France, the answer is by car.
 We rented a car from Europcar for a little less than $600 total for two weeks, including taxes and fees paid upon arrival and adding a second driver.
 My credit card, the Bank of America Travel Rewards Card, included car rental insurance.
 Check your credit card before buying the insurance offered by the rental company.

 Additionally, I’d recommend using Discover Car Hire to compare your options.